-Rosemary Cashews: Sweet, spicy, and savory, these rosemary cashews make a great snack, accompaniment to an after-dinner sip of wine, or a welcome hostess gift.
+Rosemary Cashews: Sweet, spicy, and savory, these rosemary cashews make a great snack, accompaniment to an after-dinner sip of wine or a welcome hostess gift.

-Basil and Cashew Pesto: The traditional recipe for basil pesto calls for pine nuts; this version with Parmesan and cashews whip up salty and slightly sweet.
-Don't just serve it with pasta; break out of your rut and mix it with Greek yogurt for a dip, brush it in roasted corn on the cob, spread on sandwiches, or dollop in steaming bowls of vegetable soup or minestrone.
+Basil and Cashew Pesto: The traditional recipe for basil pesto calls for pine nuts; this version with Parmesan and cashews whips up salty and slightly sweet.
+Don't just serve it with pasta; break out of your rut and mix it with Greek yogurt for a dip, brush it in roasted corn on the cob, spread it on sandwiches, or dollop it in steaming bowls of vegetable soup or minestrone.